THE TIMES OF THE GENTILES

-4) The duration of time will come to an end when the "times" are fulfilled.
+4) The occupation will come to an end when the "times .... are fulfilled".

-To make very plain what Christ meant and knew, He might well have said:
+To make very plain what Christ knew and meant, He might just as well have said:

 Jerusalem will be trodden down by the Gentiles, until the seven times of the Gentiles are fulfilled.

-Counting 2520 years from the first capture of Jerusalem by the forces of Nebuchadnezzar in 575BC brings us to the last year of World War II, 1945 (see the chart accessible on the Home page).
-This year equals the last year of the statue of Daniel 2: the last year of the Beast.
+Counting 2520 years from the first capture of Jerusalem by the forces of Nebuchadnezzar in 575BC, brings us to the last year of World War II, 1945 (see the chart accessible on the Home page).
+That was the last year of the statue of Daniel 2: the last year of the Beast.

 1945 is when "the times of the Gentiles" came to an end.

-As explained on the page "THE TWO WITNESSES", from this point on it took three and a half years for the Jews to stand up on their feet and to get their country and capital back.
+As explained on the page "THE TWO WITNESSES", from this point on it took three and a half years for the Jews to stand up on their feet and to get their country and capital back (Rev 11:11).

 Now, of course people will say this can't be possible, because they think the Kingdom of God will immediately follow on from the demise of the Gentile powers.
-This is similar to what many said in Christ's time, rejecting Him as the Messiah of Dan 9:25 because he wasn't immediately setting up His Kingdom.
+This is similar to what many said in Christ's time, when they rejected Him as the Messiah of Dan 9:25 because he wasn't immediately setting up His Kingdom.

 Today we are in that "became" phase.
-The current State of Israel is the intermediate stage between the times of the Gentiles having come to an end and the setting up of the Kingdom of God upon Christ's return.
+The current State of Israel is the intermediate stage between the times of the Gentiles coming to an end and the setting up of the Kingdom of God upon Christ's return.

-In the meantime, Churches of God keep pumping out material about the Beast and its supposed final resurrection, in total ignorance of the fact that the Beast has been defeated (by the stone, that is Christ).
+In the meantime, Churches of God keep pumping out material about the Beast and its supposed final resurrection, in total ignorance of the fact that the Beast has been defeated (by the stone, that is, Christ).
 Its eighth and final head, Catholicism/Christianity, called Babylon in the book of Revelation, has fallen.
 Since the end of the Second World War, the formerly Christian nations have largely departed from what Christianity they had, and been overrun by non-Christians and their false religions.
-There are for instance some 20 million Muslims living in European Union countries, and many other people of a variety of other false persuasions.
+There are, for instance, some 20 million Muslims living in European Union countries, as well as many people of a variety of other false persuasions.
 This is in fulfilment of the prophecy that says "Babylon is fallen and has become the dwelling place of demons and every unclean bird".
 (Please read the page "BABYLON IS FALLEN").

 1) The restoration of the nation of Israel.